vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 The Bible is clear that it is not Christ’s works that save me, but His shed blood.
 In the *Joint Declaration*, the phrase “faith in Christ’s saving work” refers to the treasury of merit, which the Church dispenses to atone for sin; however, the Bible teaches that without the shedding of *blood* there is no remission of sin.
 The truth is Christ died for each person individually {% rf 'Galatians 2:20' %}.
 His death paid the penalty for my sins—the penalty that I was supposed to pay—while His righteous life satisfies the claims of the law upon me, namely, perfect righteousness, which my life could never meet {% rf 'Romans 5:9-10' %}.

-## What happens once I accept God’s free gift?
+## What happens once I accept God’s gift?

 > There is therefore now *no condemnation to them which are in Christ Jesus*, who walk not after the flesh, but after the Spirit.
 {% ct 'Romans 8:1' %}